bluebirz/bluebirz.github.io/_drafts/2025-github-actions.md

           echo "${{ env.text }}"
 ```

+{% endraw %}

-We can also embed variables in the repo at "Settings" tab &rarr; "Security" section &rarr; "Secrets and variables" &rarr; "Actions".
+We can also embed variables[^embvars] in the repo at "Settings" tab &rarr; "Security" section &rarr; "Secrets and variables" &rarr; "Actions".

 ### Trigger events